Deploying Alaveteli

 the beginning (perhaps in your home directory) to the

-← if you’re using Exim as your MTA
+shareddirectory that Capistrano just created on the server:general.ymldatabase.ymlrails_env.rbaliases← if you’re using Exim as your MTA

 - if you’re using Exim as your MTA, edit the

-. - copy the following directories from your temporary copy of Alaveteli to the
+aliasesfile you just copied across so that the path to Alaveteli includes thecurrentelement.
+If it was/var/www/alaveteli/alaveteli/script/mailin, it should now be/var/www/alaveteli/alaveteli/current/script/mailin. - copy the following directories from your temporary copy of Alaveteli to the

-directory created by Capistrano on the server:cache/
+shareddirectory created by Capistrano on the server:cache/files/lib/acts_as_xapian/xapiandbs(copy this to straight intosharedso it becomesshared/xapiandbs)log/

 If you’re using rbenv, you can add a

-containing the ruby string to the shared
+rbenv-version containing the ruby string to the shared directory.

 Alaveteli’s deployment configuration will automatically recognise this and use